 Melanoma

-Did you know that melanoma of the skin is the third most commonly diagnosed cancer in males (after prostate and bowel cancer) and females (after breast and bowel cancer) in Australia.
-In 2016, there was an estimated 13,280 new cases of melanoma diagnosed in Australia, killing approximately 1,770 people.
+Melanoma of the skin is the third most commonly diagnosed cancer in males (after prostate and bowel cancer) and females (after breast and bowel cancer) in Australia.
+In 2025, it is estimated that 17, 443 new cases of Melanoma will be diagnosed*.

 Cancer Council Australia have put together an excellent guide to Understanding Skin Cancer.
 This can be a useful resource for your Heath and Wellbeing tool kit.